Trump Says Columbus Day Will Now Just Be Columbus Day

 Though Trump has long objected to telling the country’s history through a lens of diversity and oppression, the holiday he seeks to restore to its primacy was added to the calendar as a nod to the country’s growing diversity.

-Columbus’ expeditions never touched the North American continent, let alone any land that is now part of the United States.
+Columbus’ expeditions never landed on the North American mainland, let alone any of the places that would become the 50 states.
 But the native of Genoa became increasingly commemorated in the United States as Italian immigrants flocked to the country and politicians sought to win their support.

 Indeed, it was the lynching of 11 Italian-American immigrants in New Orleans in 1891 that led to the first Columbus Day celebration in the United States, led the following year by President Benjamin Harrison.
 President Franklin D. Roosevelt designated Columbus Day as a national holiday in 1934.